Dolphin Project’s Annual Global Beach Cleanup

 Thank you again for doing your part to help clean up our oceans, parks, and shorelines!

-Other Ways To Help All Year Long
+More Ways to Help All Year Long

 Bring a bucket or tote bag with you when you go to the park, river, beach, or anywhere outdoors.
 This way you can collect any trash you might find and help leave the space clean and safe for wildlife.
-Post your photos on social media using #fiveminutebeachcleanup
+Post your photos on social media using #cleanoceansforfreedolphins

 If you are attending or planning a gathering outdoors with family and friends, be sure to have a way to collect any trash.
 This will keep items like wrappers or napkins from flying away and adding to the trash found in nature.